Ardhapur

 Ardhapur is a town and a municipal council in Nanded Subdivision of Nanded district in the Indian state of Maharashtra.

-The once little-known place is now well-known for its rich crop of bananas and improved road connectivity.
-The town has close connectivity with Nanded City and is fast developing as a satellite Town.
+Ardhapur is known for its rich crop of bananas and improved road connectivity.
+The town has close connectivity with Nanded City.

 History and origin

 The name Ardhapur probably originated from the Sanskrit word Aradhyapur.
 One stone inscription at Ardhapur is in a neglected state near Shiva temple, stating that some dynasty of the Rashtrakutas was also ruling over Degloor.
 There are many noticeable ancient sights such as Khaperkheda Shiva Temple, the stone inscription and Keshavraj Vishnu temple.

 Transportation

 Roadways

 Ardhapur is on National Highway 361 and, In the coming years, will have more proximity to additional national highways such as 161, Shaktipeeth Highway, and Samruddhi Link expressway.

 Railways

 The most awaited Nanded Wardha Railway line is going through Ardhapur.

 Airports

 The Nanded Airport is 12 KM from Ardhapur.